ironfugu/about-us/tech_1.md

   * Understand [auth](https://www.packet.com/developers/api/#authentication)
   * Know the available [OSes](https://www.packet.com/developers/api/#operatingsystems)
   * [Devices](https://www.packet.com/developers/api/#devices) is the main api you'll need
-* Receive an API token for our system.
-Note, this will be under our ["Interview"](https://app.packet.net/projects/ca73364c-6023-4935-9137-2132e73c20b4) project, this will be shared and you won't have direct access to that page.
+* Receive an API token for our system
+  * This will be under our ["Interview"](https://app.packet.net/projects/ca73364c-6023-4935-9137-2132e73c20b4) project
+  * This will be shared and you won't have direct access to that page
+  * [Tokens](https://app.packet.net/projects/ca73364c-6023-4935-9137-2132e73c20b4/settings/api-keys) will be created on a per interviewee basis
 * Build an interface to our SDK, which allows you to launch a machine and tear it down
   * If its a frontend language, build an UI
   * If its a backend language, build a CLI